auutstudio/Writing-Good-Alt-Text/README.md

 Side notes, because lawyers:
-- *The image above of Truman, [whose copyright status seems disputed](https://commons.wikimedia.org/wiki/File:Dewey_Defeats_Truman.jpg), is used here under the principle of Fair Use for an educational purpose.*
+- *The image above of Truman, [whose copyright status seems disputed](https://commons.wikimedia.org/wiki/File:Dewey_Defeats_Truman.jpg), is used here greatly scaled down under the principle of Fair Use for an educational purpose.*
 - *The image above of Ms. Magazine is licensed under Creative Commons CC-BY-SA 4.0 as confirmed by [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Ms._magazine_Cover_-_Summer_2006.jpg).*